Ibuprofen 200mg and Codeine phosphate hemihydrate 12.8mg

 If you are going to have surgery, tell your doctor you are taking NUROFEN PLUS.

-Talk to your pharmacist or doctor if your symptoms do not improve.
+Talk to your doctor if your symptoms do not improve.

-Your pharmacist or doctor will assess your condition and decide if you should continue to take the medicine.
+Your doctor will assess your condition and decide if you should continue to take the

 Things you must not do